 My Pinterest Strategy consisted of creating new boards and pinning other people’s stuff.
 I pinned thousands of things, but why wasn’t it working?
 Pinterest you mysterious bitch!
 Why won’t you bring me any traffic???

 Does my Pinterest story sound familiar?
-Well if it does, never fear, we are about to make that bitch Pinterest your bitch.
+Well if it does, never fear, we are about to make that bitch Pinterest your bitch with a Pinterest strategy.

 Lets start with some Pinterest basics because that’s where the magic of your Pinterest strategy begins.
 I’m not going to tell you to make a business account or to enable rich pins, those are important and definitely the basics but I’m guessing you’ve already done that.
 I’m going to give you the other basics.